• Skip to primary navigation

 [Silence]

 The drive home today was a reminder that tough questions are coming soon … about everything.
-The questions will probably never stop coming, and I’d better have answers as often as possible.
-I want my kids to know they can ask me about anything at just about any time.
+The questions probably will never stop coming, and I’d better have answers as often as possible.
+I want my kids to know they can ask me about anything at any time.

 I put The Boy, who had slept through the whole conversation, in his crib and walked to the living room.
 The Girl was sitting quietly on the couch.